 I still 100% stand by everything I wrote and it’s really great to hear that so many people found it a helpful read.
 This “guide” is obviously not for everyone and every individual needs to navigate this space in their own authentic way.
 I certainly do not profess to have all the answers and can only speak from my personal experience.

-As I talk about in the previous article, the biggest sticking point for me being trans, is that I don’t identify as trans the way a lot of trans people do.
-I really wish I could, but I just don’t, and this means I do navigate my being trans differently to many.
+As I talk about in the previous article, I don’t identify as being trans the way a lot of trans people do, I just am.
+And this means I do navigate my being trans differently to many.

 In all honesty, I really savour those first few dates, where I’m connecting with someone and to them I’m just like any other guy.
 But there is always that edge of not only knowing that you have to tell them soon, but the physical and emotional restraint that has to come with this.
 I do sometimes really wish that I could do that impulsive thing of just ripping each other’s clothes off on a second date, and it really does break my heart that some women do misinterpret me wanting (needing) to take things slow, as a lack of sexual chemistry, either thinking that I’m not attracted enough to them or that they’re wondering why they’re not feeling like ripping my clothes off.